AP Top 25 Takeaways: Heisman race begins as Fields enters

 WINNING WITH DEFENSE

-Just when the SEC looked as if it was turning into the Big 12, the best team in the conference known for wide-open offense and suspect tackling is doing it with the defense.
+Just when the SEC looks as if it is turning into the Big 12, the best team in the conference best known for wide-open offense and suspect tackling is doing it with the defense.

 No. 6 Oklahoma State remained the only unbeaten team in the Big 12, grinding down No. 17 Iowa State.